aws-samples/eks-workshop/content/intermediate/241_pixie/_index.md

 **Progressive instrumentation**

 Pixie collects full-body request traces, system resource metrics, and Kubernetes events right out of box.
-Pixie's auto-instrumentation capabilities require no code changes by the user and consumes less than 5% overhead, because it powered by eBPF*.
+Pixie's auto-instrumentation capabilities require no code changes by the user and consume less than 5% overhead, because it powered by eBPF*.
 Users are also able to augment Pixie’s default instrumentation to collect custom metrics, traces, and logs.

 **In-cluster edge compute and storage**

 Pixie performs all data storage and computation entirely within a user’s Kubernetes cluster.
-This architecture allows the user to isolate data storage and computation within their environment for finer-grained context, faster performance and a greater level of data security.
+This architecture allows the user to isolate data storage and computation within their environment for finer-grained context, faster performance, and a greater level of data security.

 **Programmatic data access**